Niloshan Senthurvasan: International career

 Senthurvasan received his first call-up to the Sri Lanka national football team in September 2025.
 He made his debut against the Maldives, playing 21 minutes, and earned his second cap in the return fixture three days later.

+He scored his first international goal on 31 March 2026 against Chinese Taipei during the 2027 AFC Asian Cup qualification at the Taipei Municipal Stadium.